rand-projects/fisb-rest/docs/source/document.rst

 Once you have done that, you may proceed to installing FIS-B Rest.

-At this point in time, both FIS-B Decode and FIS-B Rest must reside on the same machine.
+Currently, both FIS-B Decode and FIS-B Rest must reside on the same machine.
 The only reason for this is that images are not stored in the database.
 If this ever changes, there is no longer any restriction requiring both to run from